 It is important to test at the grade level most accurately reflecting your child’s current functioning level in the majority of subjects.
 Additionally, many test publishers allow testing accommodations, such as extended time, spoken answers, or reading assistance.

-For practical tips on testing accomodations from HSLDA’s special needs consultants, click here.
+For practical tips on testing accommodations from HSLDA’s special needs consultants, click here.

 Do I have to teach all the required subjects every year?